dpurge/jdp-labs/llm/vllm-local/README.md

 # Local testing of vLLM

-This is running in Ubintu WSL2 under Windows, because vLLM failed to install under Windows due to some CUDA error.
+This is running in Ubintu WSL2 under Windows.

 My python: